openequella/openequella.github.io/guides/WorkflowModerationGuide.md

 * Resources that are overdue to be moderated—resources that have passed their completed by date.
 These resources have a ‘reason’ of ‘Moderation overdue’ on the notifications results page.

 ### Notifications set up via the Profile function
-Notifications can be configured via the Profile function accessible from any EQUELLA page.
+Notifications can be configured via the Profile function accessible from any openEQUELLA page.
 Collections are selected, and a notification is sent to the user when resources belonging to those collections become available (Live).

 #### To set up Profile notifications
-1. Select the PROFILE link on the top right-hand side of the any EQUELLA page.
+1. Select the PROFILE link on the top right-hand side of the any openEQUELLA page.
 The Edit user page displays.
 2. In the Notifications section, use the arrows to select the required collection or collections.
 Use:
 * Double Right Arrows to select all collections
 * Right Arrow to select the highlighted collection